olegantonyan/typerb/README.md

 If you're unfamiliar with `using` keyword - this is refinement - a relatively new feature in Ruby (since 2.0).
 It's kind of monkey-patch, but with strict scope.
 Learn more about [refinements](https://ruby-doc.org/core-2.5.3/doc/syntax/refinements_rdoc.html).

-This refinement adds `type!()` method to `Object` class so you can call it on almost much any object (except those inherited from `BasicObject`, but these are rare).
+This refinement adds `type!()` and `not_nil!` methods to `Object` class so you can call it on almost much any object (except those inherited from `BasicObject`, but these are rare).

 The method will raise an exception if `self` is not an instance of one of the classes passed as arguments.
 The tricky part, however, is to get the variable name on which it's called.
 You need this to get a nice error message telling you exactly which variable has wrong type, not just an abstract `TypeError`.
 That's why we need Ruby 2.6 with its new `RubyVM::AST` (https://ruby-doc.org/core-2.6.0.preview3/RubyVM/AST.html).

 ## Limitations

-It requires Ruby 2.6.0-preview3.
+Full functionality Ruby 2.6.0-preview3.
 Relies on `RubyVM::AST` which may change in release version.
 So, expect breaking changes in Ruby.
+Previous versions also supported, but without variable name in exception message.

 Known limitations: